Trevor Story Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.05 team ERA ranks 13th among all league pitching staffs.
+- The Yankees have the 13th-ranked team ERA among all MLB pitching staffs (4.08).

-- Yankees pitchers combine to rank 19th in baseball in home runs surrendered (150 total, 1.2 per game).
+- Yankees pitchers combine to rank 19th in baseball in home runs given up (151 total, 1.2 per game).

-- In his last time out -- in relief on Saturday -- the right-hander threw five innings against the Miami Marlins, allowing one earned run while surrendering three hits.
+- In his most recent time out on Sunday, the right-hander tossed six innings against the Miami Marlins, allowing two earned runs while surrendering six hits.

-- The 25-year-old has amassed an ERA of 4.91, with 6.8 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .246 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.